rodolphe37/electron-react-javascript-boilerplate/README.md

 ![React/Electron boilerplate](demo.png)

+## This version use Electron v25.1.1 & React v18.2.0 (from create-react-app)

 First, you need to fork & clone the repo or clone directly this repo and write in the console (from the root folder app of course.):

 ```
 yarn
 ```

->This command install all dependencies (Because Electron app : yarn is strongly recommended, instead of npm )
+> This command install all dependencies (Because Electron app : yarn is strongly recommended, instead of npm )

 ### Start the app:

 ```
 yarn electron:start
 ```

->This command start the app on port 3000 without browser window and the electron window & devTools (with hot reload thank to electronmon.)
+> This command start the app on port 3000 without browser window and the electron window & devTools (with hot reload thank to electronmon.)

 ### Build & compile the app: